Signatures & Networks

-Two of the ways in which we aim to interpret LINCS data is through the creation of signatures and networks.
+Two of the ways in which we aim to interpret LINCS data are through the creation of signatures and networks.

 Networks are node-edge graphs that depict interactions among biomolecules under a particular condition or at a specific point in time.
 They are a relatively simple representation of biochemical relationships.

-However, our efforts at network inference so far do not yet take advantage of the breadth of data we are collecting in the LINCS project and the computational methods are in their infancy.
-To date, models have been based on relatively few cell lines and perturbations and we are only beginning to correctly account for small molecule polypharmacology.
-We have also just started connecting biochemical data on immediate-early signaling to transcriptional responses.
+However, our efforts at network inference do not yet take advantage of the breadth of data we are collecting in the LINCS project, and the computational methods are in their infancy.
+To date, models have been based on relatively few cell lines and perturbations, and we are only beginning to correctly account for small molecule polypharmacology.
+We also have just started connecting biochemical data on immediate-early signaling to transcriptional responses.
 We will continue to pursue internal modeling efforts even as we look to users of LINCS data to bring innovative new approaches to network analysis.